eng-r/DS3_PGA/CodeBook.md

 - Time-domain captures of raw signals from accelerometer and gyroscope sensors
 - Frequency-domain signals obtained after the FFT (Fast Fourier Transform) was performed over the time-domain signals [above]

-Additional ANGLE variables are made up according to the following:
+Additional **ANGLE** variables are made up according to the following:
-- Angles between two vectors; where additional vectors are obtained by averaging the signals in a signal window sample
+- Angles between two vectors; where vector(s) are obtained by averaging the signals
-- NOTE: removed from final submission as angles themselves ARE NOT mean/std
+- NOTE: **removed** from final submission as angles themselves ARE NOT mean/std

 ## NOTES on Terminology
 - Accelerometer sensor measures acceleration
 - Gyroscope sensor measures angular velocity
-- Body acceleration vs Gravity acceleration - see "Jorge-Luis Reyes-Ortiz book @ Google search"
+- Body acceleration vs Gravity acceleration - see "Jorge-Luis Reyes-Ortiz book @ Google book read [google for it]"
-    - In brief: gravitational and body motion components from the sensor acceleration signal were separated via Butterworth low-pass filter into body acceleration and gravity [page 294 of "Depp Learning with TenzorFlow" 2nd Edition, by G. Zaccone and Md.
-R. Karim - Packt> edition]
+    - In brief: gravitational and body motion components from the sensor acceleration signal were separated via Butterworth low-pass filter into body acceleration and gravity [page 294 of "Deep Learning with TenzorFlow" 2nd Edition, by G. Zaccone and Md.
+R. Karim, the Packt> edition]
 - Jerk is a derivation of the acceleration in time
 - Magnitude of acceleration vs Acceleration [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6566970/]
     - Acceleration is defined as the time rate of change of velocity.
 Since velocity has both magnitude and direction, so does acceleration.
 In other words,